 Candidates should be able to use system tools to back up important system data.

-After all, humans are quite unreliable, they might make a mistake or be malicious and destroy data on purpose.
+There are four main reasons why you may lose data: human error, software bugs, hardware failure and natural disasters.
+Humans are quite unreliable, they might make a mistake or be malicious and destroy data on purpose.
 Modern software does not even pretend to be reliable.
 A rock-solid program is an exception, not a rule.
+Hardware is more reliable, but may break seemingly spontaneously, often at the worst possible time.
 Nature may not be evil, but, nevertheless, can be very destructive sometimes.
-The most reliable thing is hardware, but it still breaks seemingly spontaneously, often at the worst possible time.

 contain data that the kernel generates automatically, it is never a good idea to back it up.